AlannaBurke/ftfy-rape-culture/README.md

+Fixed That For You - Stanford Edition

-This is your Chrome extension which replaces a word or phrase with a different word or phrase.
+This is a Chrome extension which replaces various mentions of "ex-Stanford swimmer" with "convicted rapist"

+To enable, download the folder.
+Go to chrome://extensions/
+Check "enabled" next to the extension and "developer mode" in the upper right.